kjepo/XOR-LFSR/README.md

 </p>
 <p>
   An application of LFSR is pseudo random number generators.
-  The included code shows a 16-bit random number generator written in ARM assembly, intended for a FORTH system where time and space is at a premium.
+  The included code shows both a 16-bit and a 64-bit random number generator written in ARM assembly, intended for a FORTH system where time and space is at a premium.
 </p>

 ## Theory